 Meet our 11 Citizenship teachers

 Hi, my name is Zoe Baker, I have been teaching History and other Humanities since 1999 and worked in many different roles in that time.
 These have included Head of Department and Assistant Headteacher.
 I am currently working at a selective school in Kent where I enjoy working with the ladies who attend and often helping them see the world from a different perspective.
 This is the power of Citizenship!
 As well as teaching in school, I work with the Holocaust Education Trust as an educator on their outreach programmes and Lessons from Auschwitz Project.
-I am also lucky enough to work with a wonderful group of Citizenship teachers at the Association of Citizenship Teaching who support people regionally in my role as Senior Advisory Teacher.
+I am also lucky enough to work with a wonderful group of Citizenship teachers at my subject Association who support people regionally in my role as Senior Advisory Teacher.
 The Citizenship team are really looking forward to working with you all over the coming weeks.

 Mrs Terri Barry